Augmented intelligence vs. artificial intelligence: Redefining AI in dentistry

 Photo supplied

-Hallucinations are a feature, not a bug
+Hallucinations are a feature not a bug

 One of the most dangerous myths in healthcare AI is the belief that hallucinations are technical glitches that will be fixed with better models.
 They will not.
 Hallucinations are a structural feature of large language models.
 These systems do not retrieve truth.
 They generate statistically plausible language based on patterns in prior data.
+When ground truth is missing, incomplete, or outdated, the model interpolates.
+It fills in gaps.
+Fluently.
+Confidently.

 This behaviour is not accidental.
 Models are rewarded for producing answers, not for saying “I don’t know.”
 In fact, any AI model that claims over 75 percent accuracy in a complex system shouldn’t be trusted.
 It’s probably learning the wrong thing very well.

 Language models amplify this risk.
 They sound authoritative.
 They write cleanly.
 They can fabricate references, guidelines, or reasoning unless the reader already knows the answer.
-In healthcare, fluency without grounding is not neutral.
-It is dangerous.

 Accuracy is not trustworthiness

 We are repeatedly told to trust AI because it is “95 percent accurate.”
-However:

-Accuracy is not safety.
+• Accuracy is not safety.

-Accuracy can hide bias.
+• Accuracy can hide bias.

-Accuracy can ignore uncertainty.
+• Accuracy can ignore uncertainty.

-Accuracy can collapse under distribution shifts.
+• Accuracy can collapse under distribution shifts.

 In medicine, what matters is not how often a model is right in aggregate, but how it fails, when it fails, and whether humans can detect that failure in time.
-Clean metrics do not equal resilient performance.

 Photo supplied